 The University of Dayton offers non-repayable grants to undergraduate students with demonstrated financial need.
 The University assumes that the student will also accept self-help aid in the form of loans and school-year employment.
-The Free Application for Federal Student Aid (FAFSA) is required annually for consideration and must be received by our priority deadline, February 1st for incoming first year and transfer students, and April 1st for returning students.
+The Free Application for Federal Student Aid (FAFSA) is required annually for consideration and must be received by our priority deadline of February 1st for incoming first year and transfer students, or April 1st for returning students.

 Please visit our website for additional information on grants.